EPS Pension Increase from ₹1,000 to ₹7,500? Check Now

 The demand to increase the minimum EPS pension to ₹7,500 per month, along with Dearness Allowance (DA), has been raised by pensioner groups and workers’ associations for many years.
 One of the main organizations leading this movement is the EPS-95 National Agitation Committee, which represents around 81 lakh pensioners from different sectors, including government, private companies, and media organizations.

-These groups have been continuously requesting better pension benefits because the current amount is not enough to manage basic living expenses in today’s time.
+These groups have been continuously requesting better pension benefits because the current amount is not enough to cover basic living expenses.

 Key demands of Higher Pension: